terramate-io/terramate-docs/cloud/previews/index.md

 configure reviewers, set up acceptance criteria for merging, and much more.

 ::: info
-For Terramate Cloud to associate Pull Requests on GitHub, GitLab, or any other VCS platform with your Terramate Cloud user, you must connect those platforms to your Terramate Cloud account.
-Learn more about how to link your accounts with Terramate Cloud in the [account linking](../profile/account-linking.md) documentation.
+To associate Pull Requests on GitHub, GitLab, or any other VCS platform with your Terramate Cloud user, connect these platforms to your Terramate Cloud account.
+Learn to link your accounts in the [account linking](../profile/account-linking.md) documentation.
 :::

 ## Pull Request Integration